 One of the biggest mistakes is that the movie—which is mostly told in chronological order from the 1950s to 1970s (with some flashbacks)—spends the first 20 to 25 minutes focusing only on Aretha as a pre-teen, beginning in 1952 when she was 10 years old.
 As important as it is to depict Franklin’s childhood, it didn’t need to take up this much screen time in a feature-length movie.
 This lapse in judgment in spending too much time on Aretha’s childhood seems to be because the filmmakers wanted to showcase the impressive singing talent of Skye Dakota Turner, who is fantasic in her role as a young Aretha.

 However, the childhood scenes are very repetitive in showing that Aretha as a child was trotted out like a show pony by her domineering minister father, Rev. Clarence LaVaughn “C.L.”
 Franklin (played by Whitaker), to sing for audiences whenever he told her to sing.
 The audiences could be in places as varied as a church, a nightclub or a house party.
-He knew from an early age that Aretha was going to be a star, and he was going to do everything possible to make it happen.
+C.L. knew early in Aretha’s childhood that Aretha was going to be a star, and he was going to do everything possible to make it happen.

 The movie also shows how Aretha was affected by her parents’ separation when she was a child.
 By the time the movie begins in 1952, the couple had been separated for four years.
 Her mother Barbara (played by Audra McDonald) moved out of the family home, which can be intepreted as either abandonment or as a woman who didn’t have the money and resources to fight for child custody against a more powerful spouse.